 First things first -- CONGRATULATIONS!
 You have made it to day 30, which marks your re-entry into a lifestyle that is meant to have a sweet treat every now and then.
-Although this challenge is over, you're welcome to keep going to see how long you can go without added sweetener.

-The task now is to create a pattern of eating where you're consuming no more than 10tsp (40g) of added sweetener a day while avoiding all synthetic varieties.
+The task now is to create a pattern of eating where you're consuming no more than 10tsp (40g) of added sweetener a day (apart from the occasional treat) while avoiding all synthetic varieties.

 By reading labels for added sugar and monitoring what you add yourself, you can stay within the recommended amounts and your body will be able to function the way it's supposed to.
-Remember, a pattern of eating out or consuming foods prepared outside of the home where you don't have access to a label will always direct you off track.
+Remember, a pattern of eating out or consuming foods prepared outside of the home where you don't have access to a label will likely direct you off track.